About Les Kanat

 Leslie Kanat joined the faculty at Johnson in 1988.
 Since then, he has taught a wide variety of computer and undergraduate geology courses at the College and served as chair of the Faculty Assembly for two years.
 When not in the classroom, Les has conducted geological fieldwork in the Norwegian Arctic Archipelago of Svalbard and the Saualpe of Austria, mapped bryophytes in the high Andes of Bolivia, and worked on underground contaminant releases in the Seward Peninsula of Alaska.

-Les is a science advisor and board member of Fairewinds Energy Education, a board member of the Vermont Geological Society, and a member of the Vermont State Nuclear Advisory Panel.
-In a recent podcast, Les and fellow Fairewinds board member Arnie Gundersen discussed the impacts of geology on nuclear plants.
+Dr. Kanat is a science advisor and board member of Fairewinds Energy Education, a board member of the Vermont Geological Society, and a member of the Vermont State Nuclear Advisory Panel.
+In a recent podcast, he and fellow Fairewinds board member Arnie Gundersen discussed the impacts of geology on nuclear plants.

-In addition to his teaching and research at NVU-Johnson, Les coordinates the campus’ fall EHS Speaker Series.
+In addition to his teaching and research at NVU-Johnson, Dr. Kanat coordinates the campus’ fall EHS Speaker Series.